Home Pest Library Ants Fire Ants

 How Bad Is Your Fire Ant Problem

 Spotting fire ants is easy.
-The harder question is whether you have one mound that needs spot treatment or a multi-queen colony spreading across your property and your neighbors.
+The harder question is whether you have one mound that needs spot treatment or a multiple-queen colony spreading across your property and your neighbors.
 These are the signals that change the answer.
+Fire ant colony assessment and severity guidance covers field identification of colony type.
 Read the property like a technician would.

 High